The Indian Association for Social Psychiatry

 1. The oration award will be declared one year in advance at every annual conference of the Indian Association for Social Psychiatry.

-4. A panel of judges shall rate the nominations.
+2. A panel of judges shall rate the nominations.
 Nominee’s contributions to the social psychiatry in India and to the Indian Association for social psychiatry will be the basis for ratings.
 The nomination securing the highest total marks (out of 100) shall win the award, subject to ratification by the Awards Committee and the council of the IASP.
 In case of tie, the concerned nominations shall be re-assessed by another panel of judges.
 To win an award not less than 50% of the full marks must be obtained by a nominee.

-5. Assessment would be done as per the following guidelines:
+Assessment would be done as per the following guidelines:

-7. Contribution to the IASP – 30marks
+2. Contribution to the IASP – 30 marks

-8. Contribution to teaching, training and research in Social Psychiatry – 20 marks
+3. Contribution to teaching, training and research in Social Psychiatry – 20 marks

-9. Overall seniority in profession, recognition, and professional standing – 20 marks
+4. Overall seniority in profession, recognition, and professional standing – 20 marks

-10. The oration paper will become the property of the IASP and shall be published in the Indian Journal of Social Psychiatry with necessary editorial corrections.
+3. The oration paper will become the property of the IASP and shall be published in the Indian Journal of Social Psychiatry with necessary editorial corrections.
 The speaker will pass on the oration paper to the Editor, Indian Journal of Social within 2 weeks of the last date of the annual conference for publication in the Journal.

-11. The speaker can choose any topic related to social psychiatry for the oration.
+4. The speaker can choose any topic related to social psychiatry for the oration.
 He shall intimate the title of the oration to the Chairperson, Awards Committee at least three months prior to the Conference.

-5. No person shall win the Award more than once.
+6. No person shall win the Award more than once.

 Prize